Scripting Language – Features

-- Rotation on X,Y,Z axis
+- Rotate on X,Y,Z axis

-- Concatenation of multiple pictures
+- Concatenate multiple pictures into one image

-- Text color and font
+- Set text color and font

 Pictures are displayed on screen positions which are defined in the script as X/Y milimeter coordinates with the center at (0,0).
 One position definition may consist of multiple points references as index 1..N